-Anaconda Mining Inc. was incorporated in the Province of British Columbia under the Business Corporations Act (British Columbia) on April 12, 1994 under the name Mina Resources Inc. On April 28, 1997, the Company changed its name to Anaconda Uranium Corp.
+Signal Gold Inc. (previously Anaconda Mining Inc.) was incorporated in the Province of British Columbia under the Business Corporations Act (British Columbia) on April 12, 1994 under the name Mina Resources Inc. On April 28, 1997, the Company changed its name to Anaconda Uranium Corp.
 On July 22, 2002, the Company continued into the province of Ontario under the Business Corporations Act (Ontario) (the "OBCA"), changed its name to Anaconda Gold Corp. and increased its authorized capital to an unlimited number of common shares.
 On April 17, 2007, the Company changed its name to Anaconda Mining Inc. and consolidated the issued and outstanding common shares in the capital of the Company on the basis of one common share for two common shares then outstanding.
-On January 18, 2018, the Company completed a consolidation of its share capital on the basis of four (4) existing common shares for one (1) new common share.
-The number, exchange basis or exercise price of all stock options and warrants were also adjusted accordingly.
+On January 18, 2018, the Company completed a consolidation of its share capital on the basis of four (4) existing common shares for one (1) new common share, and the number, exchange basis or exercise price of all stock options and warrants were also adjusted accordingly.
+On May 12, 2022, the Company changed its name to Signal Gold Inc., to better reflect the Company's commodity focus, history, and its progress in the top-tier mining jurisdiction of Atlantic Canada.